kubevault/website/content/articles/how-to-use-vault-kubernetes-authentication-method/index.md

 vaultserver.kubevault.com/vault created
 ```

 This will create a `VaultServer` custom resource.
-The KubeVault Kubernetes Operator will watch this and create three HashiCorp Vault Server pods in the specified namespace.
+The Operator will watch this and create three HashiCorp Vault Server pods in the specified namespace.
 If all the above steps are handled correctly and the Vault is deployed, you will see that the following objects are created:

 ```bash